XavierPurcell/ReactProjects/README.md

 # React Projects Practise

-I originally created this static site to learn React and Javascript.
+I originally created this site to learn React and Javascript.

 It slowly been turning into a portfolio and I need to change the url one day.